- Aims of this Policy

 7.2.
-Vetting of host families abroad cannot be undertaken through the CRB checking process.
+Vetting of host families abroad cannot be undertaken through the DBS checking process.
 Exchange or home stay visits abroad can be arranged through agencies in which case the agency should have some responsibility for vetting the host families.
 Group Leaders making their own arrangements need to be clear about procedures in the relevant country for vetting the suitability of host families, including criminal background checks insofar as these are available.

 7.3.
 If the host School or placing agency does not have appropriate measures in place for carrying out checks to ensure the health, safety and welfare of exchange of home stay students, the Group Leader should seek further assurances and/or reconsider whether the Educational Visit should take place.

 7.4.
 The Group Leader will carry out the duties of the Designated Person or will name an appropriate adult member of the group to do so.

 7.5.
 Any incident amounting to an allegation or suspicion of abuse which occurs whilst on the Educational Visit will be dealt with appropriately at the time and will be reported to the appropriate designated person immediately on return.

 8.1.
 The School will make every effort to ensure that Educational Visits cater for and are accessible to all, irrespective of disability, special educational or medical needs, ethnic origin, religion or gender.